Forty-Year-Old Foam Springs Back With New Benefits

 Four decades later, the world has come to realize that there are no bounds to temper foam’s benefits.
-Though the rights to the technology have been shared amongst various manufacturers, the original product maker is still going strong, pushing temper foam into new arenas, including automotives, amusement parks, prosthetics, and modern art.
+Though the rights to the technology have been shared amongst various manufacturers, the original product maker is still going strong, pushing temper foam into new arenas, including automotive, amusement parks, prosthetics, and modern art.

 As an aeronautical engineer with the Systems Dynamics Group at North American Aviation, Inc., Charles Yost* helped to build a recovery system for the Apollo command module in 1962.
 His experience with this recovery system would come in handy 4 years later, as Yost was contracted by NASA, through Stencel Aero Engineering Corporation, in Asheville, North Carolina, to assist in the improvement of airline seating for crash and vibration protection, and the development of energy-absorbing techniques for increased survivability.
 During this time, Yost created an open-cell, polymeric “memory” foam material with unusual viscoelastic properties; that is, it possessed both high-energy absorption and soft characteristics.